Zdeněk Chovanec

-Zdeněk Chovanec López (born 9 October 2004), otherwise known as Zdeněk Chovanec Jr. or simply Zdeněk Chovanec, is a Czech-Portuguese-Venezuelan racing driver, who most recently competed in the 2023 Ultimate Cup Series with TS Corse, and the FIA F3 Championship with Charouz Racing System.
+Zdeněk Chovanec López (9 October 2004 – 18 July 2026), otherwise known as Zdeněk Chovanec Jr. or simply Zdeněk Chovanec, was a Czech, Portuguese, and Venezuelan racing driver.
+He notably raced in the FIA Formula 3 Championship with Charouz Racing System.

-He raced with Double R Racing in the Euroformula Open Championship in 2021, and made the switch to FIA F3 with Charouz Racing System prior to round five of the championship, following Reshad de Gerus' departure from the team.
-Chovanec has previously competed in the 2020 Italian Formula 4 championship.
+Chovanec raced with Double R Racing in the Euroformula Open Championship in 2021, and made the switch to FIA F3 with Charouz Racing System prior to round five of the championship, following Reshad de Gerus' departure from the team.
+He previously competed in the Italian F4 Championship in 2020.

 Early career

 Chovanec driving at the Red Bull Ring in BOSS GP in 2022.

 Karting

-Originally from the Czech Republic but born in Puerto la Cruz, Venezuela, Chovanec started karting professionally in 2018 at the age of 14, fairly late compared to other drivers.
+Zdeněk Chovanec López was born in Puerto la Cruz, Venezuela on 9 October 2004, to a family with Czech roots.
+He started karting professionally in 2018 at the age of 14 while living in Portugal, fairly late compared to other drivers.

 Lower formulae

 2020

-In early 2020 Chovanec made his car racing debut, competing with Xcel Motorsport in the 2020 Formula 4 UAE Championship.
-He was 7th in the standings with two podium finishes.
-He then went on to race with Bhaitech in the Italian F4 Championship, finishing 17th in the championship with 18 points.
+In early 2020, Chovanec made his car racing debut, competing with Xcel Motorsport in the 2020 Formula 4 UAE Championship.
+He was seventh in the standings with two podium finishes.
+He then went on to race with Bhaitech in the Italian F4 Championship, finishing 17th in the championship with eighteen points.